How My Pachamama Tattoo Connects Me With The Divine Energy Of My Ancestors

 Somewhere between Cusco and Aguas Calientes, Peru, I peered out the window of my train, yearning to absorb the energy of the surrounding verdant jungle.
 We sped along the ferocious Urubamba River, a winding body of water that the Incas considered a reflection of the Milky Way, on the way to Machu Picchu, a new journey for me, one I’d been waiting to take for a long time.

-It was my first time in the Amazon rainforest, but I’ve always been curious about the Indigenous groups that dwelled across the Americas before colonizers attempted to eradicate native people, including my Charrúan ancestors.
-By the early 1600s, European colonizers had brought such extensive disease and violence that they killed at least 56 million Indigenous people across the Americas — the biggest genocide in history.
+It was my first time in the Amazon rainforest, but I’ve always been curious about the Indigenous groups that dwelled across the Americas before colonisers attempted to eradicate native people, including my Charrúan ancestors.
+By the early 1600s, European colonisers had brought such extensive disease and violence that they killed at least 56 million Indigenous people across the Americas — the biggest genocide in history.

 Advertisement